Parabolic (PARAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Parabolic Historical Price

-According to the latest data gathered on Parabolic live price page, the current price of Parabolic is 0.0109432USD.
-The circulating supply of Parabolic(PARAX) is 1.00B PARAX , giving it a market capitalization of $10.97M.
+According to the latest data gathered on Parabolic live price page, the current price of Parabolic is 0.01052857USD.
+The circulating supply of Parabolic(PARAX) is 1.00B PARAX , giving it a market capitalization of $10.51M.

 The Parabolic Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PARAX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.